Topic Number 561 - Individual Shared Responsibility Provision

 The amount of the individual shared responsibility payment is based on the number of months that you don't have coverage or an exemption.

-For 2017, the annual individual shared responsibility payment is the greater of:
+For 2018, the individual shared responsibility payment for each month is the greater of one twelfth of:

 - 2.5 percent of your household income that's above your income tax return filing threshold; or